Jtewen/chatbot-mettle/readme.md

   - GPU: Optional, but recommended for training
     - NVIDIA GPU with CUDA support
     - Apple Silicon (M1/M2/M3) for MPS acceleration

+## Notes and Comments

+- The fine-tuning implementation is not yet tested.
+- I went overkill with the per-device settings as I was unsure of the hardware this would be tested on.
+- The RAG implementation has no caching or memory, as I didn't want to host a database.
+Memory seemed superfluous for the scope of this project.
+- The project structure is a bit overcomplicated for a proof of concept, but it allows for easy expansion and modification.